 Honestly though, I’m glad I’m able to say that we didn’t take ‘the quitters way’ home; the journey back, no matter how seized up my calfs were, was stunning (you’ve seen photographic evidence) and I can say I hiked Snowdon both ways!

 Follow some guy in a blue t-shirt and a cap who talks loudly and sounds like an expert.

 He probably isn’t.
 Of course.
 But we were tired and this dude ‘knew a shortcut’.
 Unfortunately, this shortcut was obviously stepper and much more unstable than the more well-trodden path and in hindsight what the actual flip were we thinking?

 Snowdon can be dangerous, potentially fatal, if you’re not watching where you’re stepping or if you, like us, decide to use an alternative route down the mountain.

-Really we should have taken an extra fifteen minutes and made sure we weren’t risking our ankles or necks or some other body part I’m pretty sure I still need.
+Really we should have taken an extra fifteen minutes and made sure we weren’t risking our ankles or necks or some other body part I’m pretty sure we still need.

 Such a frigging numpty.

 How Much Will It Cost Me To Hike Snowdon?